mrhuke/supervised_two_speaker/README.md

 Supervised Two Speaker Separation
 ======================

-This program implements the cochannel speech separation algorithm described in "An iterative model-based approach to cochannel speech separation," by K. Hu and D. L. Wang, 2012 (submitted to IEEE Trans.
-Audio, Speech, and Lang.
-Process.)
+This program implements the cochannel speech separation algorithm described in K. Hu and D. L. Wang (2013), "An iterative model-based approach to cochannel speech separation,"
+EURASIP Journal on Audio, Speech, and Music Processing, vol. 2013, Article ID 2013-14.

 The MATLAB program run/twoSpeaker.m is a wrapper including several related model-based algorithms.
 The core separation algorithms are written in C++ under folder “c”.